Category: Orthopaedic Trends & Insights

 https://www.campbellclinic.com/managing-low-back-pain/

-Did you know that about one in four Americans have experienced low back pain?
+One in four Americans have experienced low back pain.
 This means just about everyone will experience back pain at some point in their life.
 This can happen from lifting something heavy, or can occur from a degenerative condition like arthritis.
-While back pain can be difficult to deal with, there […]
+Back pain can be challenging to deal with, but there are ways to manage it […]

 The Benefits of Exercise on Your Joints